randyrossi/bmc64/docs/NETWORKING.md

 **DO NOT** use it for credentials that must be protected.

+> [!WARNING]
+> The emulated SwiftLink modem occupies I/O space that some cartridges also use (for example REU, IDE64, GeoRAM, EasyFlash, MagicDisk or other `$DE00`/`$DF00` devices).
+If networking is enabled at the same time as a conflicting cartridge you may see crashes or a non-responsive modem.
+Try a different `Modem Address`, or set `Network Device` to `Off` when you are not using networking.

 # Requirements

 Wi-Fi requires Raspberry Pi firmware to be present in the `/firmware` directory